 Keynote Luncheon - At the Crossroads: Considering the Road Ahead; Celebrating the Road Behind

 In an America at a cultural crux between “great leaps forward” and “many steps back,” black Americans, who are no strangers to hardship, continue to fight for equality.
 And while that struggle wages on, the promises fulfilled by black leaders of generations past should be considered and celebrated.
-Please join us for a networking luncheon and special keynote from a distinguished leader within the African American legal community.
+Please join us for a networking luncheon and special keynote from Presiding Judge M. Yvette Miller of the Court of Appeals of the State of Georgia.

 Invisible (Wo)men: Bolstering the Black Lawyer Pipeline